 Reputable journals screen for ethics at submission—and inability to pass ethics checks is one of the most common reasons for rejection.
 Unfortunately, once a study has begun, it’s often too late to secure the requisite ethical reviews and clearances.
 Learn how to prepare for publication success by ensuring your study meets all ethical requirements before work begins.

 How you store your data matters.
 Even after you publish your article, your data needs to be accessible and useable for the long term so that other researchers can continue building on your work.
 Good data management practices make your data discoverable and easy to use, promote a strong foundation for reproducibility and increase your likelihood of citations.

 You’ve just spent months completing your study, writing up the results and submitting to your top-choice journal.
 Now the feedback is in and it’s time to revise.
 Set out a clear plan for your response to keep yourself on-track and ensure edits don’t fall through the cracks.

 There’s a lot to consider when deciding where to submit your work.
 Learn how to choose a journal that will help your study reach its audience, while reflecting your values as a researcher.

-Are you actively working on a review for PLOS?
+Are you actively preparing a submission for a PLOS journal?
 Select the relevant journal below for more detailed guidelines.